London Bulletin: History and profile

 London Gallery News, a small newspaper, was the successor of London Bulletin.

 Editors and contributors

 E. L. T. Mesens was the editor-in-chief.
-Humphrey Jennings contributed to the first two issues of the magazine and then began to work as an assistant editor to E. L. T. Mesens.
-Jennings and Gordon Onslow Ford were assistant editors from issue 3.
-Roland Penrose served as the assistant editor from issue 8/9 published in January 1939 and was replaced assistant editor by George Reavey from issue 11 dated in March 1939.
+Humphrey Jennings contributed to the first two issues of the magazine and then began to work with Gordon Onslow Ford as an assistant editor to Mesens.
+Roland Penrose served as the assistant editor from issue 8/9 published in January 1939 and was replaced by George Reavey from issue 11 dated March 1939.

-Major contributors included Paul Éluard, Herbert Read, André Breton, Samuel Beckett, Francis Picabia, Eileen Agar, John Banting and Conroy Maddox.
-Belgian surrealist writer Marcel Mariën also published articles in the magazine.
+Major contributors of London Bulletin included Herbert Read, Samuel Beckett, Eileen Agar, John Banting, Conroy Maddox, the French Paul Éluard, André Breton, and Francis Picabia, as well as Belgian surrealist writer Marcel Mariën.
+Pictures by photographer Lee Miller appeared in several issues.